Netflix Was Initially Interested in Buying EA, Disney and Fox, But Decided To Go For WB

 The past few weeks have been quite eventful for the gaming industry, as there have been some high-profile acquisitions.
 A couple of days Netflix acquired Warner Bros.
 However, a new report reveals that initially, the plans were quite different.

-Before deciding on going with WB, Fox, Disney, and the game studios associated with them, Netflix wanted to acquire EA.
+Before deciding on going with Warner Bros. and its game studios associated with them, Netflix wanted to acquire EA, Fox, and Disney.
 The gaming giant is set to be acquired by a Saudi Arabian investment group.

 Netflix Buys Warner Bros.
 Discovery